iAvoe/Az900-Module-5-Review/README.md

   - Online Services

 ### Data Protection Addendum (DPA)
-- Sets forth the obligations with respect to the processing & security of:
+- Sets forth the obligations with respect to the processing & security of customer and personal data
-  - Customer and Personal Data

 ### Trust Center
 - Place to learn in-depth, expert information for Microsoft products: